7 Ayurveda Myths Debunked by Science

 The Myth

-Many people reduce Ayurveda to turmeric lattes and ashwagandha supplements — viewing it as simply another herbal medicine tradition.
+Many people reduce Ayurveda to turmeric lattes and ashwagandha supplements, viewing it as one more herbal medicine tradition.

 The Reality

 Herbs are one tool in a vast system.
-Ayurveda is a comprehensive health framework that encompasses:
+Ayurveda is a health framework that covers:

-Reducing Ayurveda to herbs is like reducing modern medicine to pharmaceuticals — it ignores the majority of what the system offers.
+Reducing Ayurveda to herbs is like reducing modern medicine to pharmaceuticals.
+You miss the majority of what the system does.

-What science says: The lifestyle components of Ayurveda — stress management, circadian eating, mindful practices, and personalised nutrition — align with some of the strongest evidence in preventive medicine.
+What science says: The lifestyle components of Ayurveda, stress management, circadian eating, mindful practices, personalised nutrition, line up with some of the strongest evidence in preventive medicine.

 Myth 2: "Dosha Types Are Not Real"